 The holidays are a time when most Americans seek happiness and hope.
 You know, that magical feeling where anything is possible and everything will be OK.
-But until the Mueller Report is released next year, such auspicious sentiments can be experienced through fairy tale and Christmas classics.
+Such auspicious sentiments can be experienced through fairy tale and Christmas classics.

 Take “Disney’s Beauty and the Beast” at Drury Lane Theatre and the Joffrey Ballet’s “The Nutcracker” at the Auditorium Theatre.
 Apart from the kidnapping aspect of the former and a problematic start to the latter (a grown man visits a sleeping tween, which spurs her hallucinogenic dream), both stories reward courageous heroines in a positive way as each goes where no man (make, that girl) has gone before.

 For Belle (Erica Stephan), it’s to a bewitched castle populated by personified objects: Cogsworth the clock, a candelabra called Lumiere, and Mrs. Potts, a warm and finely-dressed teapot well played by Bri Sudia.
 There’s also a beastly prince (Brandon Contreras) who learns the value of compromise, compassion, and inner beauty.

 Based on Disney’s 1991 animated feature (which was based on an 18th century French tale), director Alan Souza’s current stage version of “Beauty and the Beast” is a rehash of the 1994 musical with book by Linda Woolverton.
 This is not to be confused with the 2017 live action feature of the same name, co-produced by Walt Disney Pictures and Mandeville Films.